DataHenHQ/documentations/source/how_tos.rst

 .. code-block:: ruby

    per_page = 500 # you can get up to 500 records per request
-   page_counter = 0 # count pages only if you need to track the page number last_id = '' # last processed output id as empty by default to get any output
+   page_counter = 0 # optional: count pages to track the page number
+   last_id = '' # last processed output "_id", it is empty by default to get any output

    # start a loop
    while true